redpig/opentitan/doc/project_governance/rfc_process.md

    * If requested, the TC could help to nominate a small group to shepherd the RFC.
 * If the RFC potentially contains information that could be certification-sensitive (guidance to be shared), send a note to security@opentitan.org first for feedback.
 * The RFC is shared publicly by filing a GitHub issue and tagging with the `RFC:Proposal` label.
-* Once the author is happy that the RFC is complete, they submit it to the Technical Committee by converting the label to `RFC:TC Review`.
+* Once the author is happy that the RFC is complete, they submit it to the Technical Committee by converting the label to `RFC:TC Review` and the appropriate completion estimation label, e.g., `Target:2025-09`.
 * The Technical Committee will consider active RFCs in each meeting (those that have been marked with `RFC:TC Review` for at least a week).
   If an RFC saw large changes in the week it has been "ready" the TC may postpone judgment in order to allow more comment.
   They will decide whether to: